azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

 ### explorer.json

-"babbled": list of goal,action strings that were babbled
+"babbled": list of parseable goal,action strings that were babbled

 "action": string parseable grounded action taken

-"plan_found": false, or:
+"plan_found":

         {
-            "goal": the grounded goal babbled
+            "goal": the lifted goal babbled
+            "action": the lifted action babbled
             "plan": the plan found (list of grounded actions) }

+"empty_plan_so_grounded_action": planner returned an empty plan

+        {
+            "goal": the lifted goal babbled
+            "action": the lifted action babbled
+            "plan": the plan found (list of grounded actions, should be empty) }

+"no_plan_found": True if random action is taken because no plans were found within the budget of sampling tries

+"empty_plan_so_random_action": True if random action is taken because the planner returned an empty plan and the babbled lifted action is not able to be grounded in the current state

-"random_action": true if action taken is random, or false if following a plan found
+"following_plan": True if following a previously found plan

 # Verbosity levels